bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

         print "Error when logging %s" % logconf.name
 ```

-The values of log varibles are transferred from the Crazyflie using CRTP
+The values of log variables are transferred from the Crazyflie using CRTP
-packets, where all varibles belonging to one logging configuration are
+packets, where all variables belonging to one logging configuration are
-transfered in the same packet.
+transferred in the same packet.
 A CRTP packet has a maximum data size of
 30 bytes, which sets an upper limit to the number of variables that
 can be used in one logging configuration.
 If the desired log variables
-do not fit in one logging configuration, a second cofiguration may
+do not fit in one logging configuration, a second configuration may
 be added.

 ``` python